section-engineering-education/engineering-education/content/articles/mongo-nodejs-cubejs-dashboard/index.md

 ### Introduction

-In this tutorial, I'll show you how to create an analytic dashboard.
+In this tutorial, I'll show you how to create analytics dashboard.
 We'll be using Node.js, Express, and Cube.js, an open-source tool for creating API analytics.
-Additionally, we will use MongoDB as our database to store and retrieve data together with the MongoDB BI Connector.
+We will also use MongoDB as our database to store and retrieve data together with the MongoDB BI Connector.

 ### Table of contents